 How users read

-As customers only read 20% to 28% of a web page and where they’re impatient to complete a service as quickly as possible they may skim words even more.
+As customers only read 20% to 28% of a web page and even less when they’re impatient to complete a service as quickly as possible.

-This section is background to why our guidance for creating content, and the style set out in this guide, is the way it is.
-It is based on the Government Digital Service guidance which comes from best practice and user research, and further research by Nielsen.
+This section provides background to why our guidance for creating content, and the style set out in this guide, is the way it is.

 You don’t read one word at a time.
 You bounce around.
 You anticipate words and fill them in.